 Your insurance company may require you to provide a statement, sign a medical release, and/or submit to a medical exam.
-We recommend calling a personal injury attorney before you give your insurance company a statement about your accident or sign any paperwork.
+You have a right to hire a personal injury attorney before you give your insurance company a statement about your accident or sign any paperwork.

 An attorney can give you advice on how you should talk to your insurance company after a car accident.

-If you were in a car accident in Ohio, do not give a statement to anyone until you talk to a car accident lawyer from Bressman Law.
+If you were in a car accident in Ohio, consider hiring legal representation before giving a statement to an insurer.

-Even if you do not plan to file a claim with your insurance policy, giving your insurance company a statement still carries risk:
+Even if you do not plan to file a claim with your insurance policy, giving your insurance company a statement still carries risks, such as:

 - Your insurance company might share your statement with the other driver’s insurance company (third-party insurance company).